Organisation for the Prohibition of Chemical Weapons: History

 On 11 October 2013, the Norwegian Nobel Committee announced that the OPCW had been awarded the Nobel Peace Prize for "extensive work to eliminate chemical weapons".
 The committee further indicated how "Recent events in Syria, where chemical weapons have again been put to use, have underlined the need to enhance the efforts to do away with such weapons."
-In the year ending September 2014, the OPCW had overseen the destruction of some 97 percent of Syria's declared chemical weapons.
+In the year ending September 2014, the OPCW had overseen the destruction of some 97 per cent of Syria's declared chemical weapons.

 In 2014, The OPCW–The Hague Award was established to honour select individuals and institutions by highlighting their exceptional contributions towards the goal of a world permanently free of chemical weapons.
 The award was created as a legacy of the OPCW winning the 2013 Nobel Peace Prize.
 The OPCW—The Hague Award fund was created using the approximately €900,000 monetary prize which accompanied the Nobel Peace Prize, and is also supported financially by the City of The Hague, where the OPCW is based.

+On 13 April 2018, the OPCW became the target of an attempted cyberattack by Russian GRU agents.
+The agents were detained by Dutch Intelligence agents with hacking equipment in their possession.
+The agents were later expelled from the country.
+The British Culture Secretary Jeremy Wright alleged that the attempted cyberattack was meant to interfere with the OPCW investigation into the 2018 Salisbury poisonings.

 In June 2018, the OPCW voted to expand its own powers, allowing itself to assign blame for a contravention of its regulations.

 In November 2019, a unanimous agreement of OPCW member states allowed the addition of the Novichok agents to "list of controlled substances" of the CWC "in one of the first major changes to the treaty since it was agreed in the 1990s" in response to the 2018 poisonings in the UK.